Nadejda Mountbatten, Marchioness of Milford Haven

 Nadejda Mikhailovna Mountbatten, Marchioness of Milford Haven (née Countess Nadejda Mikhailovna de Torby, until 1917 Princess George of Battenberg; 28 March 1896 - 22 January 1963), was a member of the Russian imperial family who married a German prince but became a British subject and aristocrat.
-She was a close relative of the British royal family.
+She was distantly related to the British royal family through her husband.
 She was born and died in Cannes, on the French Riviera.

 Life

 Countess Nadejda de Torby was the second daughter of Grand Duke Michael Mikhailovich of Russia and his morganatic wife Countess Sophie of Merenberg.
 She was a younger sister of Countess Anastasia de Torby.